 The Overlooked Barrier to Scaling Technology

-Scaling B2B SaaS & Tech company requires more than technical excellence.
-It requires a shift toward a sales-driven, customer-centric approach.
+Scaling a B2B SaaS or Tech company requires more than technical excellence.
+It requires a shift toward a market-driven, customer-centric approach.

-Why Technical Excellence is Not a Substitute for a Scalable Sales System
+Transforming Technical Excellence Into A Scalable Sales System

 From Product Excellence to Customer Value